dtolnay/cxx/book/src/tutorial.md

 # Takeaways

-The key contribution of CXX is it gives you Rust&ndash;C++ interop in which *all* of the Rust side of the code you write *really* looks like you are just writing normal Rust, and the C++ side *really* looks like you are just writing normal C++.
+The key contribution of CXX is it gives you Rust&ndash;C++ interop in which *all* the Rust side of the code you write *really* looks like you are just writing normal Rust, and the C++ side *really* looks like you are just writing normal C++.